 Built to help combat the overcrowding at the other major factories, Ross was also a stopover for many convicts in Tasmania’s interior and makes a suitable stopping point for any road trip.
 It was built at the tail end of this transportation period, operating from 1848 to 1854.
-Ross served not only a factory but also as an employment centre, hospital, nursery, and stopping point for convicts travelling between settlements.
+Ross served not only a factory but also as an employment centre, hospital, nursery, and stopping point for convicts traveling between settlements.

-These reminders of Tasmania’s penal history provide an interesting look back at how women of the era were treated. *This is a sponsored post.
+These reminders of Tasmania’s penal history provide an interesting look back at how women of the era were treated.